Why This Matters

 Hexachlorobenzene

-- Caused mass poisoning in Turkey (1955-1959) when treated seed grain was consumed, affecting over 4,000 people
+- Caused mass poisoning in Turkey (1955-1959) when seed grain treated with hexachlorobenzene was consumed as food, affecting over 4,000 people.

 Combustion Byproducts: The Unintentional POPs

-These compounds are never manufactured intentionally—they form during incomplete combustion and certain industrial processes.
+These compounds are never manufactured intentionally.
+They form during incomplete combustion and certain industrial processes.
 Their presence indicates pollution from waste incineration, metal smelting, or chlorine bleaching.

 Dioxins